Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 ## 6. 🗄️ Setting Drive Letter and Network Path

-When configuring a drive mapping, specify the Drive Letter (e.g., Z: & S:) and the Network Path (e.g., `\\WINSERVER2025\ITSecurity Shared Drive` & `\\WINSERVER2025\DepartmentalShares`), ensuring that the correct path is available for users.
+For each mapped drive, I specified the exact **Drive Letter** and corresponding **Network Path**.
+For example, I mapped drive `S:` to `\\WINSERVER2025\ITSecurity Shared Drive` for the security team, and drive `Z:` to `\\WINSERVER2025\DepartmentalShares` for general department use.
+I first verified that each network path was accessible and had the correct permissions before finalizing the policy.

 📸 **Setting Drive Letter and Network Path**